wcm-io-caravan/caravan-rhyme/README.md

 - Methods annotated with [@Related](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) are used to define all possible relations / links between resources.
 - `Stream` is used as return type whenever where there may be multiple links with the same relation.
 If you don't like Streams you can use `List` instead.
 - `Optional` is used when it is not guaranteed that a link will be present (e.g. on the last page, there will be no 'next' link).
-- The method annotated with [@ResourceState](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) finally returns the actual data that represents an item.
+- The method annotated with [@ResourceState](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/ResourceState.java) finally returns the actual data structure containing the core properties of an item.

 As a return type for the @ResourceState method, you could either use a [jackson](https://github.com/FasterXML/jackson) `ObjectNode` or any other type that can be  parsed from and serialized to JSON using the default jackson `ObjectMapper`.
 Using generic JSON types in your API is preferred if you are forwarding JSON resources from an external source, and those JSON resources' structure is expected to be extended frequently.